Mexico: Government and politics

 The executive is the President of the United Mexican States, who is the head of state and government, as well as the commander-in-chief of the Mexican military forces.
 The President also appoints the Cabinet and other officers.
-The President is responsible for executing and enforcing the law, and has the power to veto bills.
+The President is responsible for executing and enforcing the law and has the power to veto bills.

-The highest organ of the judicial branch of government is the Supreme Court of Justice, the national supreme court, which has eleven judges appointed by the President and approved by the Senate.
+The highest organ of the judicial branch of government is the Supreme Court of Justice, the national supreme court.
+Judges, pre-selected by Congress, are elected by popular vote.
+The nine members of the Supreme Court are elected for a single twelve-year term.
+The first judicial election occurred in 2025.
 The Supreme Court of Justice interprets laws and judges cases of federal competency.
-Other institutions of the judiciary are the Federal Electoral Tribunal, collegiate, unitary and district tribunals, and the Council of the Federal Judiciary.
-In theory the judiciary is independent of the executive, but President López Obrador moved to recentralize power in the presidency, undermining the independence of a number of institutions.
-In the judicial realm lowering the salaries of justices, he refused to allow the independent appointment of the attorney general.
+Other institutions of the judiciary are the Federal Electoral Tribunal, collegiate, unitary, and district tribunals, and the Judicial Disciplinary Tribunal.

-Following the fraudulent 1988 Presidential election in hands of the government's Department of Interior (Gobernación), an independent institute to oversee the electoral agency was created, the Federal Institute of Elections, now the National Electoral Institute.
-In 2022, the López Obrador administration which has feuded with the agency, proposed sweeping changes to the structure, advocating its membership be chosen by voters.
-The proposal is controversial and opposed by academics, who argue the positions should be held by experts.